 Costa Rica COVID entry requirements are that every tourist must complete a health pass and purchase a travel insurance that covers a minimum of $50,000 USD for medical expenses and a minimum of $2,000 USD for extended lodging expenses.

 Please note face masks are required in and outside the airports at all times.
-Tourists must also comply with social distancing, hand washing, sanitizing and wearing the face masks.
+Tourists must also comply with social distancing, hand washing, sanitizing and wearing the face masks as part of the requirements.

 The health pass will be available for you to fill out 48 hours prior to your flight.
 When you fill out the health pass, it will present you an option to purchase health insurance through the Costa Rican companies if you haven’t already.